karlmdavis/justdavis-karl/content/blog/drafts/06-25-what_on_earth_was_i_thinking.md

 Back when I started this project, I'd found myself spending more time at work on management and sales tasks than on coding.
 This made me sad.
 Also, I wanted to be one of those cool kids with awesome-sauce code up on GitHub.
 I was jealous of their great fame and general excellence.
 Clearly, I needed a side project.

 Unfortunately though, my current employer has a rather regressive IP assignment agreement.
 Most of the actually interesting side project ideas I've come up with over the years have run afoul of it, and any work on those ideas could have ended up getting "donated" well after the fact.
-After spending a lot of time frustrated by this, I eventually embraced it: if I couldn't work on anything lucrative or important, I'd work on something completely absurd, instead.
+After spending a lot of time frustrated by this, I eventually embraced it: if I couldn't work on anything lucrative or important, I'd work on something completely absurd instead.

 That was the real genesis for this whole thing.
-I recall having the idea in the shower one day, the morning after a frustrating didn't-get-to-code-again day at work.
+I recall having the idea in the shower one day, the morning after a frustrating "didn't-get-to-code-again" day at work.
 A few minutes later, [RPS Tourney](https://github.com/karlmdavis/rps-tourney) was born!
 This yet again proves that all of my best ideas happen during a shower.

-That was a while ago, and since then I've moved through different roles at work where I got to code regularly.
+That was a while ago and since then I've moved into different roles at work where I was able to code regularly.
 I've also gone through other coding "dry spells."
 I've been able to keep poking at this silly little side project that whole time, though, and it's really helped keep me sane.

 ## Happy Little Trees